Advancing Few-Shot Pediatric Arrhythmia Classification with a Novel Contrastive Loss and Multimodal Learning

-We first selected 29 pediatric subjects (x001–x029) clinically diagnosed with arrhythmias from the database and retained only the signal segments annotated with rhythm labels.
-These segments were then divided according to their rhythm labels and further segmented into 2-second windows to ensure clear rhythm attribution for each sample, as illustrated in Fig.\ref{fig:slice}.
+Our signal slicing and labeling process is illustrated in Fig.~\ref{fig:slice}.
+Specifically, we first selected 29 pediatric subjects (x001–x029) clinically diagnosed with arrhythmias from the database and retained only the signal segments annotated with rhythm labels.
+These segments were then divided according to their rhythm labels and further segmented into 2-second windows to ensure clear rhythm attribution for each sample.
 To reduce computational cost, all samples were uniformly downsampled by a factor of two.
-To further enhance signal quality, we sequentially applied z-score normalization, a 60 Hz notch filter to suppress powerline interference, a 4th-order Chebyshev low-pass filter (cutoff frequency: 45 Hz) to remove high-frequency noise, and finally soft-thresholding wavelet denoising \cite{donoho1994ideal} based on the db6 wavelet with decomposition level of 5 to mitigate physiological artifacts and baseline drift caused by spectral aliasing.
+To further enhance signal quality, we sequentially applied z-score normalization, a 4th-order Chebyshev low-pass filter (cutoff frequency: 45Hz) to remove high-frequency noise, and finally soft-thresholding wavelet denoising \cite{donoho1994ideal} based on the db6 wavelet with decomposition level of 5 to mitigate physiological artifacts caused by spectral aliasing.
 The resulting dataset comprises rhythm segments that are structurally consistent, quality-controlled, and suitable for deep learning modeling.
-A comparison of signals before and after denoising is shown in Fig.\ref{fig:denoise}.
+A comparison of signals before and after denoising is shown in Fig.~\ref{fig:denoise}.